The 20 Best Drug Induced Dyskinesia Doctors Near Me in Pittsburgh, PA

 English

-Ye Liang is a Neurologist in Pittsburgh, Pennsylvania.
+Ye Liang is a Neurologist practicing medicine in Pittsburgh, Pennsylvania.
 Dr. Liang is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are L1 Syndrome, Troyer Syndrome, Spastic Paraplegia Type 5A, and Spastic Paraplegia Type 11.
+She is also highly rated in 12 other conditions, according to our data.
+Her clinical expertise encompasses Spastic Paraplegia Type 2, Spastic Paraplegia Type 11, Spastic Paraplegia Type 5A, and Spastic Paraplegia Type 4.

 Experienced in Drug Induced Dyskinesia